 At Orejas, all of our hemp fabrics are sourced from a large scale manufacturer with comprehensive wastewater standards and treatment plants in place.
 The discharge is 24/7 monitored to ensure that it meets the national pollution level.

-Our buttons are made with corozo nuts and buffalo horns, all natural and biodegradable materials.
+Our buttons are made with corozo nuts, buffalo horns and sea shells, all natural and biodegradable materials.

 The collar and care labels are made from 100% cotton strips.

 The hang tags are made with recycled paper content.

 Our garments come in compostable plastic bags that are certified OK Compost Home, meaning you can dispose of them in your home compost pile or curbside bins for industrial compost.